microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

 Plugins are created as C# class libraries that get dynamically loaded by the SDK runtime.
 To begin your plugin creation, we will first walk through creating a C# project.

-> :information_source: The SDK team is actively working on creating a dotnet template to simplify creating your project and writing the neccessary plugin boilerplate code.
+*Note*: The SDK team is [actively working](https://github.com/microsoft/microsoft-performance-toolkit-sdk/issues/190) to create a dotnet template to simplify creating your project and writing the necessary plugin boilerplate code.

 For simplicity, this section will assume you are using Visual Studio.
 The instructions may be adapted for other editors / IDEs.